Tips and Encouragement for Bloggers who Doubt

 If you’ve been blogging for a few months and haven’t seen the new gigs, clients, sales, connections, or whatever else you’re looking for—it’s not time to quit.
 Real leaders know that instant success is impossible.
-It takes motivation, direction, smart work, and persistence.
+It takes motivation, direction, smart work, and persistence to find blogging inspiration.

 Blogging, social media promotion and tangible results are similar.
 Likewise, getting a date and turning them into a mate is far from automatic or instant.
 Blogging, social media promotion, and sales are a lot like boy notices girl, boy dates girl, boy marries girl.
 Intrigued?
 Then read on!